Malacath-92/Proxy-PDF-Maker/tutorials/AutoCutting/README.md

     <sup>2</sup> Disabled guides but exporting exact guides
 </p>

-Now we can press `Render Document`, this will generate a `_printme.svg` file which has the exact card guides.
+Now we can press `Render PDF`, this will generate a `_printme.svg` file which has the exact card guides.
 In addition we should have a `_printme.pdf` which we won't really need, but you can use it to verify that the svg and the pdf output match.

 > [!NOTE]
 > Depending on what cutting machine you use you may have to set the `Paper Size` to `Fit`, `Card Orientation` to `Mixed` and play around with the vertical and horizontal layout values to get something that fits within the valid region of your registration marks.